msikma/dadafw/readme.md

 Philosophy
 ----------

-The core of the framework is a flexible, semantic grid system that can be used to quickly scaffold basic layouts.
+The core of the framework is a Flexbox-based grid system that can be used to quickly scaffold basic layouts.
 It's fully responsive (mobile-first) and allows you to set specific column structures per responsive target layout, and can be used in liquid (percentage-based container width)